rodrigocfd/winsafe/README.md

 ## Current status

-Custom windows (main, modal and control) are complete, but some events, native controls and APIs are not implemented yet, so this crate is still **incomplete**.
-It's under heavy development, though.
+* Custom windows (main, modal and control) – complete
+* Native controls – incomplete
+* APIs – incomplete

-Since it's incomplete, it's not published to [crates.io](https://crates.io/crates/winsafe) yet.
-To use this crate, simply clone this repo.
+Since this crate is *too* incomplete, it's not published to [crates.io](https://crates.io/crates/winsafe) yet.
+However, you can use this crate simply by cloning this repo.

 ## Example